 The fourth area is around more of a general taxonomy and catalogue in some sort of portal.
 Tagging reports in a particular way so they're easily discoverable.
 That might be by particular business areas, it might be particular themes.
 You might use those process areas that i discussed before as a way of tagging reports by a theme so that they are easily searchable.
 This is where you might also apply your ratings of different data assets as well.
 As a business consumer, you can understand very quickly how reliable this data is.
 I might be comfortable using a bronze level rated asset, whether that's a report or a table that are going to produce a new report on.
 I might be comfortable using that bronze asset for a general kind of heads-up or trend about something.
 If i'm going to state something to the market I really need to have a gold level asset, to be to be confident that it's going to be accurate.

-Building a Data Analytics Prototype
+How to Build a Data Analytics Prototype

 Talking about some of the key elements of a prototype, there's really three steps that are involved.
 This should be no surprise to you.
 When we produce an analytical prototype that involves some data sourcing, locating where the original source of data should be is often a large exercise.
 This is because the first time that you explore the raw data from a source system you're trying to work out: